On This Page

 Cultural Competence Is Key

-Though many therapists are taught the histories of oppressed groups and the social injustices they have faced, not all listen or understand.
+Though many therapists are taught about the histories of oppressed groups and the social injustices they have faced, not all listen or understand.
 Far too many people judge and blame people on a personal level for struggles that reflect our failures as a society—some therapists included.

 For example, if they have unprocessed pain or trauma related to a family member who had an addiction, they may project that experience into the therapy room and judge or react harshly when you or other clients talk about issues or experiences related to substance use.